 Imposter syndrome can lead you to (mistakenly) rule out impactful options

-In a nutshell: why to be more ambitious
+In a nutshell: why many people should be more ambitious

 Aiming high has more information value, since you give yourself the chance of being positively surprised.

-Other actors are risk-averse, so you’ll face less competition.
+Other actors are more risk-averse, so you’ll face less competition.

 Because people with imposter syndrome systematically underestimate their abilities, they’re often much less ambitious than they could be.
 They may avoid applying for competitive roles and internships within a given career path because it’s less painful to not apply for a role than to get rejected from one.